-One potential cause for the overall lack of IoT channels could be one of the pain points discussed in Question 5: difficulty in learning new technologies.
+One potential cause of this could be one of the pain points discussed in Question 5: difficulty in learning new technologies.
 IoT options are still relatively new and require omnichannel capabilities that many monolithic systems - those which make up the majority of this study - aren't capable of.
 We may see these numbers increase as the usage of headless CMSs does.